sergeigribanov/bbggLimits2018/README.md

 . run2.sh
 ```

-### Importance: You can use CombinedLimit v8.0.1 for release CMSSW_10_2_X - recommended version for extraction limits (https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/) and skip next 6-8 steps.
+### Importance: You can use CombinedLimit v8.0.1 for release CMSSW_10_2_X - recommended version for extraction limits (https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/).

- 6. Choose the best function for each category using the code below: [link](https://github.com/ivovtin/Envelop#ftest)
+ 6. Choose the best function for each category using the code below: [link](https://github.com/ivovtin/Envelop#reducing-the-number-of-functions-at-the-envelop-important-for-2d-method)

  7. Write the best functions to the file from the step 1 like here: [Envelopejson](https://github.com/ivovtin/bbggLimits2018/blob/run2_analysis/jsonsForEnvelope/Env_json_2D_ttHon0.26_31012020.dat) for each category at the column after order numbers.
 Use comma for separation.